MINAqwq/VR-NetRack/Documentation/GettingStarted.md

 Git/GitHub Desktop was used for version control.

 More on it can found in the [Git Section](Git.md).

+Git can be acquired from many sources, so it's best to search it up yourself.
+If one chooses to use GitHub Desktop instead, it can be downloaded on the [GitHub Desktop Download Page](https://desktop.github.com/).

 # Libraries
 This project exclusively utilizes Unity-provided Libraries, including Unity's OpenXR Framework.